Naval Ordnance Laboratory: Food and Drug Administration

 In 1995, the NSWC was closed and the site was transferred to the General Services Administration (GSA).
 In 1996, the site was renamed the Federal Research Center (FRC) at White Oak.
 130 acre of the western portion of the FRC was designated for consolidation of the regionally dispersed facilities of the FDA into a secured campus headquarters with laboratories, offices, support facilities, and amenities.
 The main entrance of the FDA campus, at 10903 New Hampshire Avenue, retained the setting of the previous use with a large open space (a portion of the golf course, which had closed), a linear drive, and the renovation and integration of the original NOL Administration Building into the new FDA headquarters.
 In 2014, it was anticipated that, upon completion of the facility, nearly 9,000 employees would be working in nearly 6000000 sqft.

 Minutes of the meetings of the Naval Surface Warfare Center-White Oak Restoration Advisory Board document the extensive environmental contamination of the site prior to transfer to GSA.
 The Naval Facilities Engineering Command, Maryland Department of the Environment, the US Environmental Protection Agency and the National Institute for Occupational Safety and Health collaborated over more than ten years of clean-up involving hazardous chemicals, radioactive waste and explosives.

 Historic designations

 In 1997, the Maryland Historical Trust (the Maryland State Historic Preservation Office) determined that the 732 acre NOL/NSWC was eligible for inclusion on the National Register of Historic Places and the Maryland Historic Sites Inventory.
 The Montgomery County Historic Preservation Commission has evaluated a 10.5 acre portion of the former NOL that contains the NOL's Administration Building, a flagpole and an open space along the building's access road from New Hampshire Avenue.
 The Commission recommended that the 10.5 acres portion be designated as a historic site in the County's Master Plan for Historic Preservation.
+The property was listed on the National Register in 2025.

 The Montgomery County Planning Board then also recommended that the 10.5 acres site be designated in the County's Master Plan for Historic Preservation.
 The historic site was designated on the County's Master Plan for Historic Preservation in July 2014.